marshallflax/vision/AWS_Developer.md

     - X-Ray tracing
     - Canary deployment (with different stage variables)
       - Blue/green deployment
+  - Promotion
+    - Deploy API to prod stage, or
+    - Update a stage variable name from test to prod
   - Import API from Swagger / OpenAPI 3
   - Generate SDK and API specs -- Export as Swagger or OpenAPI 3 (optionally with Postman)
   - Transform and validate requests/responses